soura07/soura07/README.md

 ### About myself: 🌱 <br>

-- I am **Souradeep Ghosh**, currently pursuing my bachelors from NiT Kolkata, West Bengal, in *Electronics and Communications Engineering*. <br>
+- I am **Souradeep Ghosh**, currently pursuing my bachelor's from NiT Kolkata, West Bengal, in *Electronics and Communications Engineering*. <br>

 - I am interested in development and have contributed to some open-source organizations.
-I also enjoy doing competitive programming. <br>
+I also enjoy solving DSA problems on various platforms such as Leetcode, and GFG. <br>

-- I have experience in FULL stack web development .<br>
+- I have experience in Mern Stack Development and am also interested in participating in Hackathons .<br>

 - In my 2nd year I have done some internships there are **@E-Cell-IIT Kanpur**, **@Coding Ninja** as a Campus Ambassador, **@Oyesis Infobyte**, and **@CodeClause**, and 5+ more companies as a Full Stack Web Developer Intern. <br>
-- Currently, in my 3rd year, I practice DSA Problems on the platform of Leetcode, Coding Ninjas and gfg, and also participate in contests on CodeChef, Codeforces, Leetcode and GFG.
+- Currently, in my 3rd year, I practice DSA Problems and am also doing open source contributions.

 <img align="right" alt="Coding" width="500" src="https://i.ytimg.com/vi/PY8f1Z3nARo/maxresdefault.jpg"/>